shrinerb/shrine/README.md

 end
 ```

-Let's now add the form fields which will use this virtual attribute (which is
+Let's now add the form fields which will use this virtual attribute (NOT the
-`image`, NOT `image_data`).
-We need (1) a file field for choosing files, and
+`<attachment>_data` column attribute).
+We need (1) a file field for choosing
-(2) a hidden field for retaining the uploaded file in case of validation errors
+files, and (2) a hidden field for retaining the uploaded file in case of
-and for potential [direct uploads].
+validation errors and for potential [direct uploads].

 ```rb
 # with Rails form builder: